blueff/cs107e-review/README.md

 **A:** `0x59(right shift) 0x1C` or `0x12(left shift) 0x1c`.

 ### Assignment 5: Keyboard and Simple Shell

+#### Keyboard driver

+The keyboard module is well designed.
+We have 4 functions to handle 4 different level tasks:

+- `keyboard_read_scancode`: the lowest level function to read raw scancode.
+- `keyboard_read_sequence`: combine 1, 2 or 3 scancodes to a sequence.
+A sequence consists of what the action is (press or release) and what the scancode of the key is.
+In curent design, it doesn't track whether the key is normal or extended.
+That is, we can't tell the difference of left alt `0x11` and right alt (`0xE0 0x11`).
+- `keyboard_read_event`: compared to a sequence, a key event contains modifiers status.
+- `keyboard_read_next`: maybe `keyboard_read_char` is a better name?
+This function returns an ASCII character of current key press.

+At the end, our keyboard driver need to handle this two siturations.

+- Typing an ordinary key produces an ASCII character.
+The ordinary keys are:
+  - All letters, digits, and punctuation keys
+  - Whitespace keys (Space, Tab, Return)
+- Typing a special key produces its designated value.
+These values are greater than 0x90 to distinguish from ASCII values.
+The special keys are:
+  - Escape
+  - Function keys F1-F12
+  - Backspace key (sometimes marked with ← or ⌫)

+Our keyboard driver does not produce modified characters based on state of Alt or Control, only for Shift and Caps Lock.

+If Shift and Caps Lock applied together, Shift “wins”.
+Caps Lock and Shift together do not invert letters to lowercase.
+(Why design it this way???)

 ### Graphics and the framebuffer